Earn Your Turns

 Where to Uphill?

 To minimize uphill and downhill traffic conflicts and maximize the natural joys of winter travel in the Maine outdoors, Saddleback has its very own dedicated uphill route.
-Our single track departs from the base lodge and maneuvers through the wooded terrain on the western slopes of Saddleback.
+Outlined in yellow on the trail map, this single track trail departs from the base lodge and maneuvers through the wooded terrain on the western slopes of Saddleback.
 It leads to the top of the Kenebago chair to reach our most advance terrain while also giving travelers the option to dip out early, lower on the mountain, if you so choose.

 Where to Rent Gear?